Coming home late one evening,

 “Jackie had married a Frenchman and their place was very unusual,” Ann explained.
 She also told me that Airamé had worked on another project for years, one that never came to fruition.
 “Wait a minute,” she said and disappeared into the house.
 She came back with a twelve-page brochure entitled Magic Kingdoms—A Search for Bewitching Environments

 .
 It was a preview of a book Airamé had envisioned.
-In a brochure Airamé writes, “I used to ask people everywhere I went if there were any really strange creations around— houses built out of bottles or junk or shells.
+In a preface, Airamé wrote, "I used to ask people everywhere I went if there were any really strange creations around— houses built out of bottles or junk or shells.
 Any castles?
 Glass tree houses?
-People’s fairy-tale-like recollections were enough in themselves to keep me fascinated—rumors of underground fruit orchards, mountains carved in eagles and gods, ‘mistletoe heads,’ an old lady who lived in a redwood stump—would I like to see the place where white clay pours out of the mountain?
-Six thousand sculptures in one garage?
+People’s fairy-tale-like recollections were enough in themselves to keep me fascinated—rumors of underground fruit orchards, mountains carved in eagles and gods, ‘mistletoe heads,’ an old lady who lived in a redwood stump.
+'Would I like to see the place where white clay pours out of the mountain?
+Six thousand sculptures in one garage?'
 But these were no rumors.
 They were all true."

-Her search, she writes, was inspired by the French book Les Inspires et Leurs Demeures
+Her search, she wrote, was inspired by the French book Les Inspires et Leurs Demeures

 [The Inspired Ones and Their Dwellings] by Gilles Ehrmann, Paris 1962.
-Airamé writes, “Ever since seeing this spell-casting book I have been haunted more and more by a torrent of visions and intangible longings.
+Airamé continued, “Ever since seeing this spell-casting book I've been haunted more and more by a torrent of visions and intangible longings.
 In hope of exorcising these chimera, I took to going on trips to search out American counterparts to the European inspired ones.”

 Two months have passed since my visit to the Airamé property that afternoon.
-Pondering what to write about my experience, I’m reminded of something Richard Berger said a few years back.
+Pondering what to write, I’m reminded of something Richard Berger said a few years back.
 Reflecting about his life as an artist he said, “I find myself questioning what seems to be a pretty arcane cul-de-sac within which I find myself."
-It is the problem many an artist must feel.
-He continues, "In a moment of transient bitterness yesterday, I described it to myself as squandering my imagination—working in this corner making these things that virtually nobody sees.”
+It's the problem many artists must feel.
+Berger continued, "In a moment of transient bitterness, I described it to myself as squandering my imagination—working in this corner making things that virtually nobody sees.”

-Airamé’s garden was a feast of the breakthroughs in this inner territory of constraint.
+Airamé’s garden must have been a wild collection, a feast of breakthroughs of that joyful kind.
 What is the joy of creation if not a taste of sudden freedom?
 Look at the cat rolling on its back.
 But not every piece in her garden conveyed the same joy.
 The empty torso of the horse lying at the entrance to the property was like a dark fragment left over from an epic tragedy.
 And there was the horse with its neck stretched out in a scream.
-All was not roses, is not roses.
+All is not roses.
 What do these abandoned artifacts express if not the words I found in Airamé’s own brochure, “I have been haunted more and more by a torrent of visions and intangible longings.”